 One of our goals for 2015 is to have more activities held in down in the club room.
 Below are some upcoming events planned:

 Our club's regular monthly meeting is held on the last Tuesday of each month

 (except December) beginning at 7:30pm, at St. Giles Evangelical Presbyterian Church,

-2027 Emerywood Avenue, Charlotte NC.
+2027 Emerywood Drive, Charlotte NC.
 All visitors are Welcome.

 Club meeting's are where we can all come together to see old friends, make new

 friends, meet the person that goes with the voice and the callsign, find someone

 to help with a radio problem, learn other's experience with a piece of gear, or

 just plain yak with someone.
 We tell war stories, encourage new Hams, encourage